aleksbil/XAI/devlog.md

 What's done:
+Core Logic:
-Core Logic: Created the calculate_delivery_eta function.
-It’s the brain of the operation.
+  *Created the calculate_delivery_eta function (it’s the brain of the operation).
+  *Added the estimate_fuel_cost as extention (functions and loops consolidation)

+XAI Element:
-XAI Element: Added the first "Explainable" feature.
+  *Added the first "Explainable" feature.
 The system doesn't just give a number; it explains that a 20% penalty was applied due to a storm.
+  *Added information considering fuel consumption outcome - low/high.

-Security (The "Anti-Crash" Shield): Implemented try-except blocks.
+Security (The "Anti-Crash" Shield):
+  *Implemented try-except blocks.
 The program no longer dies when a user types "potato" instead of a distance.

+Data Handling:
-Data Handling: Fixed the "Boolean Trap" (Python's bool() behavior) and ensured all inputs are converted to floats for calculations.
+  *Fixed the "Boolean Trap" (Python's bool() behavior) and ensured all inputs are converted to floats for calculations.

 Current Stage: Level 1 (Fundamentals)
 Exploring the core concepts: functions, variables, and error handling.